Spirit-Filled Worker Series – Lesson 5

 Christians in the Workplace – Part 1

-Ephesians 6:5-6, Servants, be obedient to them that are your masters according to the flesh, with fear and trembling, in singleness of your heart, as unto Christ; Not with eyeservice, as menpleasers; but as the servants of Christ, doing the will of God from the heart;
+Ephesians 6:5-6, Servants, be obedient to them that are your masters according to the flesh, with fear and trembling, in singleness of your heart, as unto Christ; Not with eyeservice, as menpleasers; but as the servants of Christ, doing the will of God from the heart.

 A Spirit-filled worker is eager to do a good job.
 The conduct of a person’s service speaks of the quality of their service.
-God wants believers to be good employers; doing a good job that would glorify Him.
+God wants believers to be good employees; doing a good job that would glorify Him.
 A Christians influence in the workplace results in setting a high standard at work.
 We can glorify Christ by working reverently because we are working unto Christ.
-As employees we are to serve with reverence and respect to our employers.
+As employees, we are to serve with reverence and respect to our employers.
 This means we must respect authority in the workplace.

-Christian workers are to be loyal and obedient to their employers.
+Christians workers are to be loyal and obedient to their employers.
 We are to follow their instructions and put in a full day's work for a full day's pay.
 Laziness and shoddy workmanship are poor testimonies and clear signs a person is not filled with the Spirit.
 Singleness of heart means we have our minds focused, concentrated on our jobs, and work to the best of our ability.
 The role of the supervisor is to instruct the employee on what to do, not the other way around.
 One way we show respect is by not fussing, feuding, or fighting but by shining as lights.

 The Spirit-filled employee doesn’t only work hard when the employer is watching, but when the supervisor is away.
 We can glorify Christ by working wholeheartedly.
 This means the service will be diligent, not lackadaisical.
 It is not half-hearted service.
 It is service that does the job right.
 To glorify Christ, employees must obey without eye service.
 Those who serve with "eyeservice" (when someone is looking) or as "menpleasers" (to gain the applause of men) will not serve faithfully.
 They will only serve when someone is looking, or when someone will praise them.

-Let’s set the scene, imagine gym class.
+Let’s set the scene.
+Imagine gym class.
 While doing push-ups, the students stay in the up position while the gym teacher is not looking.
 Many are like that in the workplace.
-When the supervisor is around, they work diligently, but when the supervisor is not, they crack jokes and play on social media, etc. Believers should endeavor to deliver sixty minutes of work for every hour of pay.
-The idea here that we don't just work because the boss is watching.
+When the supervisor is around, they work diligently, but when the supervisor is not, they crack jokes, and play on social media, etc. Believers should endeavor to deliver sixty minutes of work for every hour of pay.
+The idea here is that we don't just work because the boss is watching.
 We don't serve to be seen of men, we serve because it is the will of God and we know He is watching.
 In a lifetime, the average employee is at work about 90,000 hours.
 This means the 90,000 hours, or an average of forty-five work years, we spend at work obeying this passage count as doing service as to the Lord.

 Do you work without eye service—delivering a day’s work whether your supervisor is around or not?

 PRAYER, Lord, may I bring Your presence with me to work today.
-Thank You for the gifts You have blessed me with, work through me in the power of the Holy Spirit.
+Thank You for the gifts You have blessed me with.
+Work through me in the power of the Holy Spirit.
 Help me to serve with the singleness of heart that I might do Your will and glorify You.
 In Jesus' name.
 Amen.